FlowFuse/website/src/blog/2023/07/flowforge-1-9-release.md

 Note: this feature is not available for FlowForge cloud users since they do not have administrator access.

-Starting with the 1.9 release, FlowForge Cloud will begin to include the [Node-RED debugger](https://flows.nodered.org/node/node-red-debugger) and [Node-RED Flow Linter](https://github.com/node-red/nrlint) in their default templates.

 ## New RBAC Role for Dashboard users [#2292](https://github.com/flowforge/flowforge/issues/1924)
 A new FlowForge user role has been created to view Node-RED dashboards.
 This allows for users to view Nod-RED dashboards without access to the Node-RED editor or requiring seperate login credentials.